 Any trainer, nutritionist, or body builder worth their salt knows one thing for sure: Building muscle takes more than just pumping iron.

-Of course, you're not going to experience any serious gains in muscle strength or size if you don't exercise at least a little, but relying just on lifting heavy weights doesn't guarantee you'll wake up looking like the Hulk.
+Of course, you're not going to experience any serious gains in muscle strength or size if you don't exercise at least a little, but relying just on lifting heavy weights doesn't always guarantee you'll wake up looking like the Hulk.

 Serious body builders know the importance of fueling muscle growth properly.
-Eating a high protein, clean diet full of healthy fats and veggies will help you lose fat while simultaneously giving your muscles the nutrients they need to repair and rebuild.
+Eating a high protein, clean diet full of healthy fats and veggies may help you lose fat while simultaneously giving your muscles the nutrients they need to repair and rebuild.
 But sometimes there's only so much muscular hypertrophy—or muscle building—one can achieve when relying on a whole-foods diet.
 You need a little help.
 That's why many gym-goers turn to supplements to help them achieve their goals, whether it be fat loss, an increase in muscle mass, or greater endurance.